pactumjs/pactum/docs/component-testing-with-mock-server.md

 ```

 The scope of each interaction added through `pactum.addMockInteraction()` will be restricted to current spec (`it` block)
-To add mock interactions that will be consumed in all the specs use - `pactum.mock.addDefaultMockInteraction()`
+To add mock interactions that will be consumed in all the specs use - `pactum.mock.addMockInteraction()`

 ```javascript
 const pactum = require('pactum');